-Mural Arts is seeking letters of interest from organizations interested in being part of our new Public Art & Civic Engagement Capacity Building Initiative (PACE), offered via the Mural Arts Institute.
+Mural Arts is excited to announce the selection of three organizations to participate in the new Public Art & Civic Engagement Capacity Building Initiative (PACE), offered by the Mural Arts Institute.
+Press Announcement available HERE.

 - Public Workshops and learning activities